-Applicants are considered transfer students if they have enrolled for any college-level course work at another U.S. regionally accredited institution, full-time or part-time, since graduating from high school.
+Applicants are considered transfer students if they have enrolled for any college-level course work at another U.S. Department of Education-recognized accredited higher education institution or an equivalent foreign institution, full-time or part-time, since graduating from high school.
 Applicants are not considered transfer students if the only college-level classes they have taken were while enrolled in high school.
 To be considered for admission, transfer students must report all previous college work and have official transcripts forwarded to the Admissions Office directly from the issuing institution.
-Students who have successfully completed less than 15 semester hours of college credit must have high school transcripts indicating date of graduation or proof of successful completion of the General Educational Development (GED) Test sent directly to the Admissions Office from the issuing institution.
+Students who have successfully completed less than 15 semester hours of college credit must have high school transcripts indicating date of graduation or proof of successful completion of the General Educational Development (GED) test sent directly to the Admissions Office from the issuing institution.
 Transcripts received by the University become the property of the University and will not be given to the student or reproduced under any circumstances.

 Transfer students must demonstrate satisfactory academic performance as evidenced by an overall grade point average of 2.00 or better on a 4.00 scale on all college work attempted and be in good academic standing at their last institution of attendance.

 Students who do not have a cumulative (overall) grade point average of at least 2.00 or were not in good academic standing at their last institution of attendance may be admitted to the University on probation if one of the following is applicable:

 Students admitted on conditional admission must maintain a grade point average of 2.00 or better during their first semester of enrollment to be eligible for continued enrollment.

 The General Education Waiver is strictly for those students who have earned an Associate Degree from another institution.
 The waiver request must be approved by the Program Department and the College Dean of the Bachelor's degree the student wish to pursue.

 Transfer students must report all previous college work and have official transcripts forwarded to the Admissions and Records Office directly from the issuing institution.